Ryu696900/Ryu696900/README.md

 # 💫 About Me:
-🔭 I’m currently working on Network Infrastructure Company<br>🤝 I’m looking for help with<br>🌱 I’m currently learning
+🔭 I’m currently working on IT Infrastructure Company<br>🤝 I’m looking for help with<br>🌱 I’m currently learning

 # 💻 Tech Stack: